Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Abstract

 \section{Abstract}

 In recent years, there is a growing need to train machine learning models on a huge volume of data.
-Designing efficient distributed optimization algorithms for empirical risk minimization (ERM) has therefore become an active and challenging research topic.
+Therefore, designing efficient distributed optimization algorithms for empirical risk minimization (ERM) has become an active and challenging research topic.
 In this paper, we propose a flexible framework for distributed ERM training through solving the dual problem, which provides a unified description and comparison of existing methods.
 Our approach requires only approximate solutions of the sub-problems involved in the optimization process, and is versatile to be applied on many large-scale machine learning problems including classification, regression, and structured prediction.
-We show that our approach enjoys global linear convergence for a broader class of problems, and achieves faster empirical performance, compared with existing works.
+We show that our framework enjoys global linear convergence for a broad class of non-strongly-convex problems, and some specific choices of the sub-problems can even achieve much faster convergence than existing approaches by a refined analysis.
+This improved convergence rate is also reflected in the superior empirical performance of our method.

 \keywords{Distributed optimization, large-scale learning, empirical risk minimization, dual method, inexact method}